py-sdl/py-sdl2/doc/modules/sdl2ext_image.rst

    Creates a :class:`sdl2.SDL_Surface` from an image file.

    This function makes use of the `Python Imaging Library
-   <http://www.pythonware.com/products/pil/>`_, if it is available on
+   <http://www.pythonware.com/products/pil/>`_, if it is available on the
-   the target execution environment.
-The function will try to load the file via :mod:`sdl2.sdlimage` first.
-If the file could not be loaded, it will try to load it via PIL.
+   target execution environment.
+The function will try to load the file via :mod:`sdl2` first.
+If the file could not be loaded, it will try to load it via :mod:`sdl2.sdlimage` and PIL.

    You can force the function to use only one of them, by passing the *enforce* as either ``"PIL"`` or ``"SDL"``.